 So as you set out to create your own sweet summer memories this season, take heart that many summer food favorites are so much more than just good for the soul—they’re also loaded with prebiotic fiber that will make your friendly gut flora jump for joy.
-That’s because prebiotic foods provide the perfect nutrition for your vast microbial community, helping to increase numbers of desirable species like Bifidobacteria and Lactobacillus to help you feel your best—and crowd out microbial strains you don’t want in your digestive tract.1
+That’s because prebiotic foods provide the perfect nutrition for your vast microbial community, helping to support desirable species like Bifidobacteria and Lactobacillus to help keep you feeling your best—and crowd out microbial strains you don’t want in your digestive tract.1

 1. Wild Blueberries

 Native to North America, this all-American fruit belongs to the same family as cranberries, huckleberries, and grouseberries.
 Blueberries are an excellent source of the antioxidant anthocyanin—and out of all the different types of blueberries, the one with the highest anthocyanin levels is the wild variety.2

 Blueberries are in season all summer long, but unfortunately, wild blueberries are challenging to find in some areas of the country.
 If you’re not lucky enough to have them growing in your yard or in nearby woods, you may at least be able to purchase frozen organic wild blueberries at your local supermarket.
 No worries if you aren’t able to access wild blueberries though—all fresh, organic blueberries are still a wonderful gut-healthy addition to your summer menu.